NREL/SysCaps/README.md

 bash prepare_data.sh <DATA_DIR>
 ```

-This will download and untar the BuildingsBench datasets (see the [BuildingsBench docs](https://nrel.github.io/BuildingsBench/getting_started/) for more info about this) into `DATA_DIR`, as well as the SysCaps-specific data and metadata from [HuggingFace](https://huggingface.co/datasets/NREL/SysCaps).
+The script will download and untar the BuildingsBench datasets (see the [BuildingsBench docs](https://nrel.github.io/BuildingsBench/getting_started/) for more info about this) into `DATA_DIR`, as well as the SysCaps-specific data and metadata from [HuggingFace](https://huggingface.co/datasets/NREL/SysCaps).
+This uses `huggingface_hub`, so you'll have to have this installed in your Python environment first.
 All of the data and metadata will be stored under `$DATA_DIR/BuildingsBench`:

 Folder organization: